avikalp24022/dishvision/README.md

 - **Food Recognition**: Upload an image of a dish and receive an AI-powered prediction of the food item.
 - **Nutritional Analysis**: Automatically retrieve nutrition facts for recognized dishes, including macronutrients (protein, fat, carbohydrates), vitamins, and minerals.
 - **Interactive Web Interface**: User-friendly interface for uploading images and viewing results.
-- **API Access**: RESTful endpoint to analyze images programmatically.
+- **API Access**: Uses Gemini API for Food Recognition and Ingredients task.
 - **Extensible Dataset**: Nutrition information is sourced, cleaned, and processed from reputable sources.

 ---